 Except for the litigation described under "Government Expenditures-Government Litigation" in Chile's annual report on Form 18-K, as amended, Chile is not involved in any legal or arbitration proceedings (including any such proceedings that are pending or, to Chile's knowledge, threatened) relating to claims or amounts that could have or have had during the 12 months prior to the date of this prospectus supplement a material adverse effect on Chile's financial position taken as a whole.

 Clearing

-The notes have been accepted for clearance and settlement through the clearing systems of Euroclear and Clearstream, Luxembourg.
+Chile has applied to have the notes accepted into DTC's book-entry settlement system.
+The notes have been accepted for clearance through the clearing systems of Euroclear and Clearstream, Luxembourg.
 The securities codes are: